 Pulse Propagation Modeling

-When propagating in transparent optical media, the properties of ultrashort pulses can undergo complicated changes.
+When propagating in transparent optical media, the properties of ultrashort light pulses can undergo complicated changes.
 Typical physical effects influencing pulses are:

 - Chromatic dispersion can lead to dispersive pulse broadening, but also to pulse compression, generation of a chirp, etc.